ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 // Check for subtraction overflow, i.e a - b.
 if ((b > 0 && a < INT_MIN + b) || (b < 0 && a > INT_MAX + b))
 ```

+Injecting undefined behavior into a program doesn't make it safer or more secure[(34)](https://youtu.be/Fa8qcOd18Hc?t=3110).

 ## Must Use A Larger Type To Store Unsigned Input